yous/yous.be/_posts/2014-10-26-on-becoming-an-expert-c-programmer.markdown

 >
 > The Writer asked:
 >
-> > ``I just recently visited your website ...
+> > \`\`I just recently visited your website ...
 Just wanted to say greetings and ask a simple question: Do you think I stand a chance in the C programming field if I keep it up?
-Tell me what I should do in order to keep strong feelings towards C.''
+Tell me what I should do in order to keep strong feelings towards C.\'\'